awslabs/visual-asset-management-system/README.md

 6. Set the CDK stack name and the region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.

 7. `npm run deploy.dev adminEmailAddress=myuser@example.com` - replace with your email address to deploy.
 An account is created in an AWS Cognito User Pool using this email address.
 Expect an email from no-reply@verificationemail.com with a temporary password.

+8. (Optional) `npm run deploy.dev adminEmailAddress=myuser@example.com pipelineActivatePCVisualizer=true` - Follow step 7 to replace email address to deploy.
+Add 'pipelineActivatePCVisualizer=true' to deploy the point cloud (PC) visualizer pipeline stack for viewing Point Cloud files.
+Note: This does deploy additional AWS components that may have additional static infrastructure costs.

 #### Deployment Success